-This species has a stout, light-brown shell with prominent spiral cords separated by deep striae.
+This species has a stout, light to dark brown shell with prominent spiral cords separated by deep striae.

 There are two folds inside the outer lip and three folds on the

 columella.
-The periostracum is decorated with short hairs in live animals.
+The periostracum is decorated with short hairs in some live animals. (note one)

 Shells of Laemodonta octanfracta are moderately rare in beach drift.
 Live animals may

 be found under rocks in the supra-spray zone (with Melampus and Pedipes).
 (Kay, 1979) It appears to be more common in protected habitats on Oahu.

 Maui and Oahu: widely distributed in the Indo-Pacific.

 It's illustrated in Severns, 2011 as Laemodonta clausa (with the species we're including as Laemodonta sp. #1 listed as Laemodonta octanfracta).

 However, we haven't been able to confirm that usage with WoRMS and